 Smoke chicken thighs for around 45 minutes, or until you are happy with the color, or until chicken reaches 135-140F.

-While chicken is smoking, mix together all your flour coating ingredients in a large bowl, and in another large bowl, place another 2 cups of buttermilk.
+While the chicken is smoking, mix together all your flour coating ingredients in a large bowl, and in another large bowl, place another 2 cups of buttermilk.

 10 mins before chicken is finished, prepare your deep fryer to 300-325F.